 Tenaris carries its investment in Ternium at its proportional equity value, with no additional goodwill or intangible assets recognized.
-At December 31, 2014, 2013 and 2012, no impairment provisions were recorded on Tenaris's investment in Ternium.
+At December 31, 2014, 2013 and 2012, no impairment provisions were recorded on Tenaris' investment in Ternium.

-Tenaris carries its investment in Usiminas at its proportional equity value, with no additional goodwill or intangible assets recognized.
-During the years ended December 31, 2014 and 2012, an impairment charge was recorded on Tenaris's investment in Usiminas.
+Tenaris carries its investment in Usiminas at its proportional equity value, plus intangible assets recognized.
+At December 31, 2014 and 2012, an impairment charge was recorded on Tenaris' investment in Usiminas.
 See Note 7.